Why should you become a RA?

 Graduate Resident Assistant – Graduate resident assistants (GRAs) are graduate students (with a Bachelor’s degree) who serve in a “senior staff” role where they assist the Residence Hall Director/Area Director or the Assistant Director in the supervision of the RA staff.

-- Attend one of the following mandatory RA Information Reception:
+Attend one mandatory RA Information Session:

 - Full-time junior, senior, or graduate student